Chat with us, powered by LiveChat

 The Two Tiers of Decision Making

-Across both Queensland and New South Wales strata communities, there are two main levels where where decisions are made:
+Across both Queensland and New South Wales strata communities, there are two main levels where decisions are made:

 1. Committee / Executive committee decisions